katherinetien/comparing-baltimore-cupertino-teenbirth/README.md

 1. lack of access to sexual education
 1. lack of access to clinical services
-1. social support to make informed decisions surrounding sexual health
+1. social support to make informed decisions surrounding sexual health The data analysis corroborates the correlation of teen birth with health disparities related to race.
+To expand into other socio-ecological factors that contribute to sexual